deangela/DM1123-VFS-FA17-Duff/dm1123_vfs_end_of_semester_deliverables.md

 ## FINAL SELF ASSESSMENT

-*As a pdf, direct message to deangela on Slack.*
+*Include in google drive folder, VFS Fall 2017 or direct message on slack as pdf*

 Of Self